bitovi/academy/src/ngrx/3-ngrx-init/ngrx-init.md

 TODO

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/ngrx-init).You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/starting-point...ngrx-init) on GitHub.
+> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/ngrx-init).
+You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/starting-point...ngrx-init) on GitHub.